Blog | Entrepreneurship

 Overcome fear with a shift in your mindset

-From my point of view, there are three key functions fear plays in a woman's path to success:
+Here are three key functions fear plays along the path to success:

 1. Fear creates a decision point.
 Because fear is uncomfortable, no one wants to stay stuck in it.
 When you feel fear, you know you must make a decision.
 Either you’ll push through the fear and accomplish more than you ever expected, or you'll back down and return to what is comfortable.
 In either case, it forces you into a decision.
 The good news is that if you understand the dynamic of fear, you have power over it.